Have trouble with the Battery warning light on your Audi dashboard? Learn how to fix it and know the symptoms of why the warning light is on.

 Audi YELLOW Battery Light

 Start your Audi and drive it for at least 30 minutes to charge the battery.
 Keep electronic consumers to a minimum while the light is on.
-The yellow battery light should go off on its own when driving once the battery is charged.
+The yellow battery light should go off when driving once the battery is charged.
+You may need to jump-start your Audi if the battery capacity drops too much.

 Audi RED Battery Light